MENU

 This student-centered culture extends beyond the classroom, encouraging students to apply real-world experience to discussions and projects.
 This combination of mentorship and practical application sharpens problem-solving skills and fosters breakthrough ideas in technology.

-As a computer science graduate student, you'll collaborate on innovative projects in exciting areas such as machine learning, biologically inspired computing, cryptography, cybersecurity, data mining and speech recognition.
-You'll have the opportunity to work alongside leading researchers, applying your skills to the latest advancements in computing.
+Our interdisciplinary approach allows students to apply their classroom knowledge in research settings, gaining experience that mirrors the demands of a tech career.
+Computer science graduate students collaborate on innovative projects in exciting areas such as AI, machine learning, biologically inspired computing, cryptography, cybersecurity, data mining and speech recognition.

 Students are encouraged to complete and defend a thesis.
 Those opting not to complete a thesis must pass a final program examination.